awsdocs/aws-lambda-developer-guide/doc_source/getting-started-create-function.md

 ### Update the user permissions<a name="gettingstarted-images-permissions"></a>

-Make sure that the permissions for the IAM user or role that creates the function contain the AWS managed policies `GetRepositoryPolicy` and `SetRepositoryPolicy`\.
+Make sure that the permissions for the IAM user or role that creates the function contain the AWS managed policies `GetRepositoryPolicy`, `SetRepositoryPolicy`, and `InitiateLayerUpload`\.
 For information about access policies, see [ Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*

 For example, use the IAM console to create a role with the following policy: